Alberta Agenda: Firewall Letter

 On January 24, 2001, former Member of Parliament and future Prime Minister of Canada Stephen Harper composed a letter which was signed by six other prominent conservative Albertans and sent to then Premier of Alberta, Ralph Klein.
 Harper resigned his seat in Parliament in January 1997 largely due to opposition between his conservative principles and Preston Manning's populism, following his resignation he would be appointed the vice-president of the National Citizens Coalition, and later president.
 Others who signed the letter were three University of Calgary professors in public policy—Tom Flanagan, Ted Morton and Rainer Knopff; Andrew Crooks, then-chair of the Canadian Taxpayers Federation; and Ken Boessenkool, who had previously served as Canadian Alliance leader Stockwell Day's former policy adviser.

 A 2015 National Post article summarizes the Firewall Letter as a plea for Albertans to insulate themselves against an "increasingly hostile government in Ottawa."
 Proposals in the letter included that the province should let its contract with the Royal Canadian Mounted Police expire in 2012, and establish a provincial police force to replace the RCMP.
 Alberta had a separate police force from 1917 until 1932.
 The letter recommended that Alberta withdraw from the Canada Pension Plan and establish a separate Alberta Pension Plan.
 It called for a separate collection of the province's income tax, as opposed to letting the Canada Revenue Agency handle tax collection.
-Alberta, like all the other provinces and territories collected its own corporate tax.
-The letter called on the province to advocate for Senate reform to return to the national agenda; and taking over complete provincial responsibility for health care."
+Two provincesAlberta, and Quebec unlike all the other provinces and territories collect its own corporate tax.
+The letter called on the province to advocate for Senate reform to return to the national agenda; and taking over complete provincial responsibility for health care.

-The letter has been referred to as the Firewall Letter from its use of the phrase "build firewalls around Alberta," a reference to the computer software programs which block unwanted intrusions from outside sources.
+The letter has been referred to as the Firewall Letter from its use of the phrase "build firewalls around Alberta" a reference to the building practice which block unwanted fire or "intrusions" from outside sources.

 Premier Klein's personal response was published in the Edmonton Journal on responded to the letter, but rejected implementing the authors' requests for the duration of his premiership.